Approximately 134 students finished school with a degree in Physics from 4 degree programs available in Utah.

 It is hard to find a better school than Utah Valley University if you want to pursue Physics as a major.
 With over 20,000 undergraduates, Utah Valley University is among the biggest schools in the nation.

-The major with the most students signed up for at Utah Valley University is liberal arts general studies.
 You will get to meet others from numerous ethnicities thanks to Utah Valley University's diverse student body.
+Utah Valley University does not require freshman students to live on-campus.
 A virtual tour may be a good way to find out more about Utah Valley University.